-Our history begins more than 60 years ago, in the city of Monterrey, Nuevo Leon.
-Today, the diversification of our operations and markets we serve make us one of the most solid and competitive corporations in Mexico.
+Our history begins more than 60 years ago in the city of Monterrey, Nuevo León.
+Today we are ranked as one of Mexico’s most solid and competitive companies because of the diversification of operations and markets where we participate.

 Conductores Monterrey starts operations with 7 machines and 10 people working in the factory area.